manthan870/Banao-Tech/README.md

 -make a separate Python virtual environment, use the default one already installed on your machine, or use the one provided in the repo.

--run pip install -r requirements.txt inside \Banao-Tech\task1(if you are using provided venv then, no install requirements.txt).
+-run pip install -r requirements.txt inside \Banao-Tech\task1(if you are using provided venv then, no need to install requirements.txt).

 -now activate the virtual environment by running the following command in shell or cmd " 'your_venv\Scripts\activate' ".